 Many veterinarians include Giardia by ELISA testing with every stool test done through their practice, whether the stool is normal or abnormal in appearance.
 This speaks to the commonness of Giardia infections in most areas of the U.S. It also reflects their belief in the importance of knowing if their patients (healthy or not) are infected.
 This same test is also used to recheck stool samples after treatment.
 Typically, this “recheck” stool test is done within 2-4 weeks after treating a cat or kitten for Giardia to help confirm that the treatment was effective.
 If you have other cats in the household, they should be tested as well since Giardia in one cat can often mean Giardia in others.

-With the simple and convenient ClueJay testing solution from home (ClueJay Cat Stool Test Level 2 or 3), you can directly access these professional lab tests for Giardia that many veterinary professionals use every day.
+With the simple and convenient ClueJay testing solution from home (ClueJay Cat Stool Test Level 2 or 3), you can directly access this professional lab test for Giardia that many veterinary professionals use every day.

 A cat can test positive for Giardia using ClueJay Cat Stool Tests Levels 1, 2, or 3.

-ClueJay Cat Stool Test Level 2 adds Giardia by ELISA to the reference lab stool O&P test.
-This specialized ELISA testing is the standard approach for Giardia testing normal or abnormal appearing stools.
+ClueJay Cat Stool Tests Level 2 and 3 add Giardia by ELISA to the reference lab stool O&P test.
+This specialized ELISA testing is the standard approach for Giardia testing of normal or abnormal appearing stools.
 It is a much more reliable test for this parasite than the O&P because it uses antibodies (immune proteins) to seek out and attach to any Giardia cyst protein in the sample.
 A positive test means this Giardia cyst protein was detected in the stool.
 Most veterinarians then assume the cat is infected with Giardia (called giardiasis) and provide consultation on whether to treat the intestinal infection.
 A false (wrongly) positive result is possible but rare when using microassay wells and high-tech absorbance (wavelength) readers standard for ClueJay Giardia by ELISA tests.
-A Giardia by PCR (ClueJay Cat Stool Test Level 3) can be used as a double check for a positive (or negative) Giardia by ELISA result.

 It’s important to know that some cats will continue to test positive for Giardia for an unknown period of time after treatment.
 This is most likely because the cat remains in an environment where re-infection keeps occurring, but not always.
 Other considerations for treatment failure are poor immune response, drug resistance, or the trophozoites are in the gallbladder or ducts of the pancreas where the medication is less effective.